Resource Teachers: Learning and Behaviour Study Award

 What the award provides

 The study award pays:

-- your cluster lead school a contribution towards your travel to the block courses
+- your cluster lead school a contribution towards your travel and accommodation to the block courses

 - your course provider the full amount of your domestic tuition fees.